reginaldbermillo/reginaldbermillo/README.md

 - I'm currently looking for projects especially in React and Node.js / Express 😬
 - As of the moment I'm studying Typescript and GraphQL.
 - My hobbies are playing basketball, watching NBA games and One Piece.😎
-- I'm also an avid fan of Kobe Bryant and I love collecting rare nba cards and basketball jersey of the Black Mamba 😎
+- I'm also an avid fan of Kobe Bryant and I love collecting rare nba cards, memorabilia and basketball jersey of the Black Mamba 😎

 Portfolio Personal Website - [reginaldbermillo.com](https://reginaldbermillo.com/)